 - Redhead / Dudley (pdf, 301.7 KB)

 - Tighes Hill / Maryville / Carrington (pdf, 365.2 KB)

 - West Lake Macquarie - from Fassifern station (pdf, 344.4 KB)

 - West Lake Macquarie - from Morriset station (pdf, 337.5 KB)

 End of trip facilities

-Located in the former loading dock of University House are modern end-of-trip facilities with showers, lockers and secure bike storage for over 215 bikes.
-There are 20 showers with private change spaces and over 215 personal use lockers for use by students and staff.
+A bike hub and end-of-trip facilities, including showers and lockers, are available at University House and on the ground floor of Q Building.
 Lockers are available on a first-come basis, and operated with a personally chosen pin that will reset automatically at midnight.
-There will be a bike repair stand and bike pump to assist with urgent repairs.
+There is also a bike repair stand and bike pump to assist with urgent repairs available at both hubs.
 These secure facilities are available 24/7 using staff or student ID cards.